zcalusic/sysinfo/README.md

 Sysinfo doesn't require ANY other external utility on the target system, which is its primary strength, IMHO.

-Sysinfo is developed on Linux amd64 using Go 1.7, and only occasionally tested on Linux i386, but it should work equally well on both architectures.
-As it heavily depends on Linux internals, there are no plans to support other operating systems.
-But, I would like it to support all Linux architectures, eventually.
+It heavily depends on Linux internals, so there are no plans to support other operating systems.

 ## Installation